westwood-soft/odoo_test_loop/README.md

 -----

 Test your Odoo Module in a Test Loop.
+There is almost no overhead, as `Odoo Test Loop` uses the standard Odoo unittest test suites.

 ## Table of Contents